 While some modern schools believe a lengthy application can deter prospective learners, Alen stands behind its value:

-“One of the first questions [founders ask themselves] is do you have a curated community or do you have an open community?
+“One of the first questions designers [founders ask themselves] is do you have a curated community or do you have an open community?
 Both come with pros and cons.
 So we went with a curated community, and that means we want to have motivated designers.
 So if you're not a designer, you don't fit in.
-Secondly, if you're not motivated, you also won't fit in.”
+Secondly, if you're a designer but not motivated, you also won't fit in.”